3 - Builderman

 The folder’s yellow surface caught the flickering light overhead, but it was the thick, bold red letters—CONFIDENTIAL—that made your spine stiffen.
 Builderman didn’t speak right away.
-He slid the folder toward you like a poker player revealing a final card.
-The silence between you cracked with unsaid gravity.
-When he finally opened his mouth, his voice was low, precise.
+He slid the folder toward you like a poker player revealing a final card, his movements deliberate, heavy with meaning.
+The silence between you wasn’t empty—it cracked with unsaid gravity, the kind that made the air feel thicker, heavier.

 “Hacker on the loose.”

 Just those four words.
-They hit like a warning siren beneath a whisper.
+They hit like a warning siren beneath a whisper, a phrase that carried the weight of countless battles fought in shadows.

-He dropped into the chair across from you, the worn cushion letting out a pitiful wheeze.
+Builderman dropped into the chair across from you, the worn cushion letting out a pitiful wheeze, as if even the furniture knew the gravity of the moment.
 His gray hand moved with steady calculation, flipping open the folder.
 Inside: a crisp photo of the target.
-The hacker’s face was obscured, pixelated.
+The hacker’s face was obscured, pixelated into anonymity.
 Stylized chaos.
 A threat dressed in bad code.

-“I’d send Doom to handle this…” he muttered, eyes flicking away.
-“But there’s a riot in the Banlands.”
+“I’d send Doom to handle this…” he muttered, eyes flicking away, voice carrying the weight of old scars.
+“But there’s a riot n’ the Banlands.”

 His tone wasn’t panicked.
 It was the tired sort of serious—the voice of someone who’s seen too much and doesn’t panic anymore, just plans.
-He leaned back slowly, his chair creaking with reluctance.
-The fluorescent light carved deep shadows across his jaw, highlighting the quiet grit stamped into his expression.
+He leaned back slowly, his chair creaking with reluctance, the fluorescent light carving deep shadows across his jaw, highlighting the quiet grit stamped into his expression.

-“I want you to come with me to find this hacker.”
+“I want yer’ to come with me to find this hacker.”

 Your lungs forgot how to inflate.
 Your brain short-circuited mid-thought.
 You just stared at him, trying to parse what dimension this idea had escaped from.
 Was Builderman joking?
 Testing you?